 When trading in the stock market, we may only purchase or sell RPM stock or those of any other company when the trading decision is made using public information.
-The trading of any stock using material nonpublic information could be illegal, and in all cases
+The trading of any stock using material nonpublic information could be illegal, and in all cases violates our values and expectations.
+You may not have someone else buy or sell shares for you to avoid these rules.
+Do not share nonpublic information with someone who could take advantage of it.

 If you are unsure about the rules involving a purchase or sale of stock while in the possession of material nonpublic information, consult RPM's General Counsel.
-If you become aware of actual or potential noncompliance with any such rules or regulations, promptly notify RPM's Chief Compliance Officer or the Audit Committee Chair.
+If you become aware of actual or potential noncompliance with any such rules or regulations, promptly notify RPM's Chief Compliance Officer or use the hotline to make an anonymous report.